layilin/SP23-33852/glossary.md

 - Sugar apple \(*Annona squamosa*\).
 Also known as sweetsop; the fruit of a tree native to lowland Central America.

 - Sugar cane \(*Saccharum officinarum*\).
-The cane is most likely native to New Guinea, where it was first cultivated thousands of years ago and from where it began to be dispersed by human migrants around 8000 BCE.
+Most likely native to New Guinea, where it was first cultivated thousands of years ago and from where it began to be dispersed by human migrants around 8000 BCE.
 By the fourth to sixth centuries CE, sugar cane was being refined into crystallized sugar in India and Persia.
 From there, sugar cane and knowledge of sugar cultivation, processing, and refining traveled to the Mediterranean.
-The Spanish then transplanted sugar to the Americas and established plantations there (Columbus first brought sugar to the Caribbean in 1493).
+The Spanish then transplanted sugar to the Americas and established plantations there.
+Columbus first brought sugar to the Caribbean in 1493.

 - Sweet potato \(*Ipomoea batatas*\).
 A tuber which probably originated in Central America or northwestern South America.